 Basic Blackjack Strategy

-Before you learn how to play blackjack online for real money, you should learn basic strategy.
+Before you learn how to play blackjack online, you should learn basic strategy.

 The strategy we’re about to offer you isn’t one you’d expect.
 This is because the only real strategy is called counting cards, and it only works in land-based casinos.
 This is because the online virtual deck is a program that randomly generates cards, so you can’t keep track of them.
 The idea is to memorize which cards have already come out in order to calculate the odds and therefore hedge your bets accordingly.
 Instead, here are some tips on how to handle your game play.